tatevkyosababyan/Fine-Tune-Stable-Diffusion/README.md

 # Fine-Tune-Stable-Diffusion
-We succesfully fine tuned the base Stable Diffusion model to generate Renaissance Style Portraits!
+We successfully fine tuned the base Stable Diffusion model to generate Renaissance Style Portraits!

 If you'd like to see our process, results, or additional information regarding this project, please navigate to the Wiki section of this repository also available [here](https://github.com/martingasparyan/Fine-Tune-Stable-Diffusion/wiki).